ShaqeelAhmad/fuyunix/README.md

 # Usage
 -v for version

 don't pass any arguments to start the game.

-Vi keybindings by default because why not.

 # License
 GPLv3 [LICENSE](LICENSE) for the source code and CC0 for the images